-A 3-year-old hero: Gloucester boy alerts mom to neighbor having medical emergency
+3-year-old hero: Gloucester boy alerts mom to neighbor having medical emergency

-GLOUCESTER, Va. – In many ways, Jaxon Lopez is your average three-year-old boy.
+GLOUCESTER, Va. - In many ways, Jaxon Lopez is your average 3-year-old boy.

 He's always on the move, curious, and loves Paw Patrol.